Home » All Blog Posts

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See my Affiliate Disclosure.

 The beauty of a quiche lies in its versatility and sneaky simplicity—it makes an appropriately impressive centerpiece to a meal but doesn’t require hours of preparation or advanced cooking abilities.
+You can even use a store-bought refrigerated pie crust if you don’t feel like making your own.
+You can also vary the type of cheese, substitute another protein, add a sprinkle of herbs like fresh dill, or swap in different veggies.
+You can also use a store-bought pie crust to save time.

 A list of ingredients for a salmon and asparagus risotto.